igor-muram/FiniteElementMethod/README.md

 Boundary conditions of the first and second types.<br>
 The coefficients of the equation are constants on each finite element.<br>
 The matrix of a system of linear equations is generated in a sparse row-column format.<br>
-To solve SLAE, a locally optimal scheme with central diagonal preconditioning is used.
+A locally optimal scheme with central diagonal preconditioning is used to solve SLAE.